Nuevas Ideas: 2024 general election

+2027 general election

+In February 2026, Castro stated that Nuevas Ideas aimed to win all 60 seats in the Legislative Assembly in the 2027 legislative election and called on allies in the PDC and PCN to stand down.
+On 28 June, Bukele and Ulloa registered as pre-candidates for the presidency and vice presidency, respectively; on 12 July, the party formally nominated both.

 Ideology

 Nayib Bukele, the party's founder and leader.

-In its party statutes, Nuevas Ideas describes itself as "democratic, decentralized, plural, inclusive, [and] without obsolete ideologies" ("democrático, descentralizado, plural, inclusivo, [y] sin ideologías obsoletas").
+In its party statutes, Nuevas Ideas describes itself as "democratic, decentralized, plural, inclusive, [and] without obsolete ideologies" ("democrático, descentralizado, plural, inclusivo, [y] sin ideologías obsoletas).
 It also claims to fight for the rights of all citizens.
 Nuevas Ideas rejects both left and right-wing labels; Nuevas Ideas is a big tent political party, and Bukele portrays the party as a Third Way.
-Although the party has described itself as being progressive, Nuevas Ideas has also been described as being center-left, left-wing, conservative, center-right, right-wing.
+Although the party has described itself as being progressive, Nuevas Ideas has also been described as being center-left, left-wing, conservative, center-right, and right-wing.

 Bukele himself has also been described as a conservative politician, while he and his policies have been supported by conservatives abroad, particularly those from the United States and in Latin America.

 Before the party gained political representation, Nuevas Ideas sought to disrupt what it perceived as the political status quo.
-The party's primary platform is combatting corruption, clientelism, and cronyism; a common phrase reiterated by Bukele and by Nuevas Ideas is "money is enough when nobody steals" ("el dinero alcanza cuando nadie roba").
+The party's primary platform is combatting corruption, clientelism, and cronyism; a common phrase reiterated by Bukele and by Nuevas Ideas is "money is enough when nobody steals" ("el dinero alcanza cuando nadie roba).
 Nuevas Ideas does not have any definite geopolitical positions regarding favoring relations with the United States or China.
 The party supports the reunification of Central America.

 Nuevas Ideas has been described as a grassroots, anti-establishment, populist, and authoritarian political party.
 The party utilizes social media—among them, Facebook, YouTube, Twitter, Instagram, and TikTok—to communicate with and contact the public, spread pro-government and anti-opposition propaganda, and rally support among young voters.

 Nuevas Ideas has been described as being Bukelist, adhering to Bukele's political ideology and agenda.
 According to Anna-Catherine Brigida and Mary Beth Sheridan of The Washington Post, the party is "based more on his [Bukele's] image and performance than on a traditional political ideology".
 Jonathan Blitzer of The New Yorker stated that Nuevas Ideas government officials, which he described as a "mixture of true believers and opportunists", are united in their loyalty to Bukele.
-He added that a senior United States official remarked that "Bukele is the Party". Óscar Picardo Joao of El Faro described Nuevas Ideas as a "cult of Bukele's personality" (culto a la personalidad de Bukele), adding that "[Bukele] is the center of everything, and everything starts from him and revolves around his agenda" ([Bukele] es el centro de todo, y todo parte de él y gira en torno a su agenda).
+He added that a senior United States official remarked that "Bukele is the Party". Óscar Picardo Joao of El Faro described Nuevas Ideas as a "cult of Bukele's personality" (culto a la personalidad de Bukele), adding that "[Bukele] is the center of everything, and everything starts from him and revolves around his agenda" ("[Bukele] es el centro de todo, y todo parte de él y gira en torno a su agenda).